Student Works Policies and Procedures Johnson Studio Theatre

 The Production Company will be responsible for all aspects of the production including:

-- conducting regular design concept meetings before rehearsals begin;
+- conducting at least 2 design concept meetings before rehearsals begin;

 - conducting the auditions and rehearsing the production;